ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

-to be the tough one in Census applications (Census will have SSN for most military and incarcerated, Medicare for most nursing home, but people living in dorms, especially who don't file their own tax returns might not be PIK-able.)
+to be the tough one in Census applications (Census will have SSN for most military and incarcerated, Medicare for most nursing home, but people living in dorms, especially who don't file their own tax returns might not have a protected identification key [PIK].)

 To capture this, on the research side I will develop a migration rate file, with stratification columns for age group, sex, and